4142 BUSINESS PLAN

 • Multi-vertical strategy spreads risk

-• Agency partnerships validate demand before direct investment
+• Agency partnerships validate demand before investment

 • Revenue-funded market discovery

-Risk: SME market too price-sensitive
+Risk: SME market too price-sensitive for our pricing

 • Clear ROI demonstration

-• Multiple price points (from $99/month)
+• Multiple price points reduce barrier

 • Commission-based pricing aligns incentives